sensu/sensu-docs/content/sensu-go/5.19/reference/rbac.md

 For example, the following command creates an admin role restricted to the production namespace.

 {{< highlight shell >}}
-sensuctl role create prod-admin --verb get,list,create,update,delete --resource * --namespace production
+sensuctl role create prod-admin --verb='get,list,create,update,delete' --resource='*' --namespace production
 {{< /highlight >}}

 After you create a role, [create a role binding][23] (or [cluster role binding][23]) to assign the role to users and groups.